Last updated on 2026-03-12

 Program Structure

-- Hands-on learning through various design projects.
+- Hands-on learning experiences through various design projects.

 - Specialization options in transportation design, product design, and interaction design.